named-data-ndnSIM/ndnSIM/docs/source/faq.rst

     How the current version of ndnSIM handles network-level NACKs?

-ndnSIM 2.2 does not include support for NDNLPv2 and, thus, cannot yet be used to simulate network-level NACKs across simulation nodes.
-This will be addressed in the next release of ndnSIM.
-The way to address that is to implement a Link Service specific to ndnSIM, which will come at the cost of losing the NS3 tags attached to the packets.
+ndnSIM 2.3 includes full support of NDNLPv2 and, thus, can be used to simulate network-level NACKs across simulation nodes.

 General questions
 -----------------